crux-coder/jasmin-extension/README.md

-# QR Share
+# FCC-Utility

-## What it does
+Link to icon creator:

-This extension allows you to go to the same page on your mobile just by scanning the QR Code.
+<a href="https://www.vecteezy.com/free-vector/flame-icon">Flame Icon Vectors by Vecteezy</a>